-This is from the thirtieth chapter from my best-selling book, Bryson City Tales.
+This is from the twenty-ninth chapter from my best-selling book, Bryson City Tales.
 I hope that you’ll enjoy going back to Bryson City with me each week, and that if you do, you’ll be sure to invite your friends and family to join us.

 THE HOME BIRTH (PART 2)